The Sinking City 2

-The Sinking City 2 is an upcoming survival horror game developed by Frogwares and inspired by the works of horror fiction author H. P. Lovecraft.
-The game is a sequel to The Sinking City and the story is set in the city of Arkham during the 1920s.
+The Sinking City 2 is a survival horror game developed by Frogwares and inspired by the works of horror fiction author H. P. Lovecraft.
+The game is a sequel to The Sinking City (2019) and the story is set in the city of Arkham during the 1920s.

-The Sinking City 2 is set to be released for PlayStation 5, Windows, and Xbox Series X/S in the first half of 2026.
+The Sinking City 2 was released for PlayStation 5, Windows, and Xbox Series X/S on 18 August 2026.
+A Nintendo Switch 2 version is scheduled to be released in 2027.

 Gameplay

-The Sinking City 2 is a semi-open world survival horror game with a focus on combat and exploration and increasing flood waters that will alter locations as the game progresses.
-The game will feature an inventory system and allow the player to collect resources as well as being able to use firearms as well as melee weapons against enemies.
-The game also features an optional investigation system that will give benefits to players and allow them to solve puzzles that will allow for alternate options, reveal lore and unlock secrets.
+The Sinking City 2 is a semi-open world survival horror game with a focus on combat and exploration while also overcoming a changing landscape due to the increasing flood waters that alter locations as the game progresses.
+The game features an inventory system and allows the player to collect resources as well as being able to use firearms and melee weapons against enemies.
+The game also features an optional investigation system that gives benefits to players and allows them to solve puzzles that unlock alternate options and reveal lore and/or secrets.

 Synopsis

 Setting

-The Sinking City 2 takes place in the city of Arkham in the 1920s that has been impacted by a supernatural flood.
-The game is set to have a standalone story from the previous game.
+The Sinking City 2 takes place in the city of Arkham, Massachusetts in the late 1920s that has been impacted by a supernatural flood.
+The game has a completely standalone story from its predecessor The Sinking City.